It’s difficult for many lawn maintenance professionals who have large jobs

 Speaking of limited room, perhaps the most challenging obstacles on a job are trees, shrubs, walls, signs, light posts, fencing, etc. that are only a few feet apart.
 Again, a large mower often has to wave the white flag in these instances.
 A smaller machine, with a stand-on design, can handle tight spaces and enable the operator to maintain control while shifting his position to avoid low branches.

 Another area where space is in short supply is on your trailers.
 The more space a large mower takes up, the less there is for, well, anything else that can help you on the job.
-No matter how you cut it, one big mower will always be less efficient than two small or mid-sized mowers.
+No matter how you cut it, one big mower will always be less efficient than two small

 While mega-sized mowers have their place, the vast majority of jobs can be handled more efficiently and with better quality by a small to mid-sized machine.
 And a stand-on mower allows you to push productivity even further by being able to handle an entire job, which usually includes navigating obstacles and challenging terrain, all by itself.
 If you want to think big, it’s better to orient your thinking around maximizing productivity rather than the size of your cutting decks.